USS Susan B. Anthony: Building and civilian service

 Santa Clara gave more than a decade of civilian service.
-Notable passengers included Walt Disney and his staff in 1941 had been in Chile researching for their film The Three Caballeros.
+Notable passengers included Walt Disney and his staff in 1941 who had been in Chile researching their film The Three Caballeros.
 They left Valparaíso on the Santa Clara on 4 October and reached New York on 20 October.

 World War II

 On 28 February 1942 Santa Clara was delivered at New York to the War Shipping Administration (WSA) by Grace Lines with that line operating the ship as a WSA transport allocated to Army transportation requirements under a general agency agreement.
 On 11 March the agreement terms were changed to bareboat charter by WSA.

 WSA troopship

-The ship was converted from commercial configuration by Robins Dry Dock & Repair Company in New York in late February.
+The ship was converted from commercial configuration by Robins Dry Dock and Repair Company in New York in late February.
 During this period Santa Clara is shown as being in the Pacific and in at least one large convoy, BT-201, departing New York on 4 March and arriving Brisbane on 6 April 1942.
 During that voyage the ship had stopped at Bora Bora on the way to Australia and Melbourne, Townsville and Wellington before returning to San Francisco on 11 May 1942.
 Santa Clara returned to the South Pacific departing San Francisco on 26 May destined for Auckland and Bora Bora before crossing the Pacific to Buenaventura, Colombia and then transiting the Panama Canal on 9 July bound for New York.
 On 7 August 1942 Santa Clara was delivered to the Navy at New York on a sub bareboat charter basis.